 Web Client (SPIN UI)

-The SPIN UI is a modern React app providing the notebook interface:- Notebook Editor: Rich cell-based editing with syntax highlighting and autocompletion
+- Notebook Editor: Rich cell-based editing with syntax highlighting and autocompletion

 - Real-time Execution: WebSocket-based communication with runtimes for live output